Friends and family in two provinces are mourning the woman they call ‘Sunshine Girl’ after she was shot and killed by Calgary police May 17.

 “She had heart, she had love, she had a mother and a son, she had brothers and sisters.
 She was a mother herself.”

 “She was not a target to be shot at many times by multiple cops,” added her sister Shalene Jobin.

-Josephine, also known as JoJo and Josie, struggled with drug addiction, Sugar said, but was trying to become clean with traditional ways.
+Josephine, also known as JoJo or Josie, struggled with drug addiction, Sugar said, but was trying to become clean with traditional ways.